dancosta154/Ames_Housing_Regression/README.md

 ### Brief Analysis

 In order to predict an array of sales prices within this dataset, differing methods and models were applied.
 To evaluate these approaches, it is important to have a benchmark, or baseline, to compare against.
-In this case, we can use the mean of the Sale Price as the baseline model for evaluation purposes.
-Using the Root Mean Squared Error (RMSE), which indicates how divergent the prediction is from the actuals, we will assign the baseline model an RMSE of \$79,277.
+In this case, we can use the Root Mean Squared Error (RMSE) of the Sale Price as the baseline model for evaluation purposes.
+Using the RMSE, which indicates how divergent the prediction is from the actuals, we will assign the baseline model a value of \$79,277.

 As stated previously, differing methods were used to predict the sale price with the highest accuracy.
 To start, Ordinary Least Squares (OLS) Linear Regression models were fit to the data, with an increasing number of Feature Engineered columns, in the attempt of flushing out the strongest linear relationships from the dependent variables to the independent variable.
 This process lead to many important discoveries that became large contributors to the model, such as multiplying the Overall Quality field with the Year Remodeled/Added or computing the entire house' square footage, for just a couple of examples.
 After exploring these relationships manually, the next step was to fit [Sklearn's PolynomialFeatures](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) model to the data, to generate many more relationships.
 Finally, both Ridge and Lasso models were fit; however, the most useful model did not utilize either of these methods.

 ### Conclusion

-Evaluating each of these models proved to be great improvements over the aforementioned baseline model.
-The model which provided the most accurate results was fit using Linear Regression, leveraged many Feature Engineered columns, and was aided with a log function to normalize the distribution of the Sales Price column.
-This Root Mean Squared Error of the this model indicates that the errors are roughly \$27,194 off from the actual sale prices.
+In evaluating the models, each proved to be substantially more useful than the aforementioned baseline model.
+The model which provided the most accurate results was fit using Linear Regression, leveraging many Feature Engineered columns, and was aided with a log function to normalize the distribution of the Sales Price column.
+The Root Mean Squared Error of the this model indicated that the errors were roughly \$27,194 off from the actual sale price.

+#### Sources

 Image Source: https://nycdatascience.com/blog/student-works/predicting-home-prices-in-ames-ia-using-regression-models/